humungus-gungi/bootyquest/README.md

 Making our way through the town, we find a massive prison.
 Looking around us, we notice that guards constantly patroll the town, and the citizens are distinctly affraid of them.
 We notice some guards chastising some citizens.

 We go into a bar to see if we can chat with the locals.
 We ask for a quiet corner away from the guards, and some nice syrup tea.
 The bartender is really cautious about anything to do with Marcolf.
-Turns out Markolf's leadership was the end result of generations of inter-generational fighting.
+Turns out Marcolf's leadership was the end result of generations of inter-generational fighting.

 While we're talking to the barkeeper, he gets shaken down by some guards.
 We intervene to give him the money he needs, and help calm him down after the fact.